swift-on-server/articles/Sources/Articles/Documentation.docc/2024/swiftpm-snippets/SwiftPM Snippets.md

 > The outlook for this feature is pessimistic considering the low adoption rate.
 This might change if Apple invests in better documentation and adopts Snippets in their own repositories.
 >
 > — [A critical look at Swift Snippets](https://blog.eidinger.info/a-critical-look-at-swift-snippets-swift-57) by Marco Eidinger

+>   Warning:
+>   There is a known [Xcode bug](http://ww.openradar.appspot.com/FB13482049) that prevents Snippets from being shown in the Xcode editor.

 ## Why use Swift Snippets?